Assess an enterprise and consolidate assessment reports with DMA

 After the report has refreshed the data from the DMAWarehouse database, you're presented with a report similar to the following.

 If you do not see the data you were expecting, try changing the active bookmark.
 For more information, see the detail in the following section.

 To work with DMA reports, use bookmarks and slicers to filter by:

-- Assessment types (Azure SQL DB, Azure SQL MI, SQL on-premises)
+- Assessment types (Azure SQL Database, Azure SQL Managed Instance, SQL Server)

 - Instance Name

 - Team Name